federgraph/trimm-420-data-format-delphi/README.md

 it means that the application will use a FileOpenDialog and FileSaveDialog whenever it wants to access a file for reading or writing, which is in harmony with the idea of sandboxing an app on the Mac platform.

-When IsSandboxed is true, Trimm-File-Auto.txt in the Documents folder is only a suggestion.
+When IsSandboxed is true, Trimm-File.txt in the Documents folder is only a suggestion.
 The user is in control and can choose a different name.
+But it should have a .txt extension, be plain UTF-8 encoded text, and preferably have a BOM.
+If all this is true it should work.

 ## On iPad